emastho/vixenydocs/src/routes/perspective/create-vixeny/+page.md

 <script>
   // Importing necessary components import Tabs from "$lib/components/Tabs.md";
   import Bash from "$lib/components/SmallComponents/Bash.md";
   import plugin from "$lib/examples/plugins_typebox.md";
-  import Request from "$lib/components/Request.svelte"
+  import Request from "$lib/components/Request.svelte";

   // Array containing the installation options for the Tabs component const install = [
     { title: "Bun", component: Bash, details: { runtime: "bun" } },
     { title: "Deno", component: Bash, details: { runtime: "deno" } }
   ];

   const tab0 = [
-      {title: "main.ts", component: plugin, details: {runtime: "main"}}, {title: "setup.ts", component: plugin, details: {runtime: "setup"}}
+    { title: "main.ts", component: plugin, details: { runtime: "main" } },
+    { title: "setup.ts", component: plugin, details: { runtime: "setup" } }
   ];
 </script>

 <svelte:head>
   <script src='/prism.mjs' defer></script>
   <title>Introduction - Vixeny</title>
   <meta name="description" content="Using create-vixeny"/>
 </svelte:head>

 # Welcome

-Welcome to vixeny templates!
-Here are some basics of how the template engine works, it's recommended to learn how the dynamic path system works, via the link below.
+Welcome to Vixeny templates!
+Here are some basics on how the template engine works.
+It's recommended to learn about the dynamic path system via the link below.

 > [Dynamic routes](/framework/init)

 ## Before We Start!

 We will be using a second server hosted on `Deno Deploy` for the examples.
 You can ping the server here:

 <Request url="/ping" displaysData={false} />

 **Disclaimers**

 - It's a free-tier host.
-- The first ping call is always slower due to the handshake with the server; the average ping is 55ms.
+- `Cold starting` might happen, but this is normal in the cloud environment; the average ping is 55ms.

 ## Introduction to Vixeny's Structure

-Let's dive into the structure briefly seeing how everything interacts.
+Let's dive into the structure briefly to see how everything interacts.

 ### File Structure

 The structure of a typical Vixeny project after installation and template selection looks like this:

 ```bash
 ./